r-pufky/docs/source/containerization/docker/index.rst

 Create a custom network named ``custom_net_name`` on the subnet ``172.40.0.0/16`` for this compose container.
-Containers will automatically recieve an IP on this network when turning up.
+Containers will automatically receive an IP on this network when turning up.

 .. code-block:: yaml
   :caption:  **0640 root staff** ``{SERVICE}/docker-compose.yml``